-ORDERED, this day of,, by the

-Court for,

-Maryland, that

-[ ] is admitted specially for the limited

-purpose of appearing and participating in this case as co-counsel

-for

-lawyer [ ] is [ ] is not waived.

-[ ] That the Special Admission of is

-denied for the following reasons:

-and the Clerk shall return any fee paid for the Special Admission

-and it is further

-ORDERED, that the Clerk forward a true copy of the Motion and

-of this Order to the State Court Administrator.

-Judge

-Source: This Form is derived from former Form RGAB-14/0 (2016).
+APPENDIX 19-A: FORMS FOR SPECIAL ADMISSION OF OUT-OF-STATE ATTORNEY Form 19-A.2.
+ORDER (Caption) ORDER [] ..... is admitted specially for the limited purpose of appearing and participating in this case as co-counsel for .....
+The presence of the Maryland lawyer [] is [] is not waived. [ ] That the Special Admission of ..... is denied for the following reasons: ..... and the Clerk shall return any fee paid for the Special Admission and it is further ORDERED, that the Clerk forward a true copy of the Motion and of this Order to the State Court Administrator.
+Judge Source: This Form is derived from former Form RGAB-14/0 (2016).